 - 2 cups flour

 - 1/2 gallon vegetable oil

 - 4- 6 yukon gold potatoes

 - 1/4 cup milk

 - 4 tbs butter

-- quarter potatoes, place them in a pot and cover with water. bring to a boil over high heat, add garlic cloves (whole) and a few pinches of salt. turn heat down to medium and cook for about 20 minutes until fork tender. grate cheddar cheese, set aside.
+- quarter potatoes, place them in a pot and cover with water. bring to a boil over high heat, add garlic cloves (whole) and a few pinches of salt. turn heat down to medium and cook for about 20 minutes until fork tender. shred cheddar cheese, set aside.